4e1e0603/02/README.md

 ## Coding style

-We do not repeat the name of the program or procedure after the `end`  unless it is very long script.
+We do not repeat the name of the program or procedure after the `end`  unless it is a very long script.

     program program_name
         implicit none
         ! code !
-    end
+    end program     ! <<< no-program-name-here

     function function_name
         implicit none
         ! code !
+    end function    ! <<< no-function-name-here

+    function module_name
+        implicit none
+        ! code !
-    end
+    end module      ! <<< no-function-name-here

 ## Lectures